The scaling limits of the Minimal Spanning Tree and Invasion Percolation in the plane: Introduction

 As already advertised in Subsections~\ref{ss.introMST} and~\ref{ss.introIP}, the results on the geometry of $\MST_\infty$ are discussed in Section~\ref{s.MSTgeom}, while Section~\ref{s.IP} establishes the existence and invariance properties of $\IP_\infty$.
 We conclude the paper with some open problems in Section~\ref{s.conj}.

-{\bf Acknowledgments.} We thank Louigi Addario-Berry, Nicolas Broutin, Laure Dumaz, Gr\'egory Miermont and David Wilson for stimulating discussions, Rob van den Berg for pointing out the connection between Proposition~\ref{p.clusterdim} and \cite{Jarai}, and Alan Hammond for very good comments on the manuscript.
+{\bf Acknowledgments.} We thank Louigi Addario-Berry, Nicolas Broutin, Laure Dumaz, Gr\'egory Miermont and David Wilson for stimulating discussions, Rob van den Berg for pointing out the connection between Proposition~\ref{p.clusterdim} and \cite{Jarai}, and Alan Hammond and two amazing anonymous referees for very good comments on the manuscript.

-Part of this work was done while all authors were at Microsoft Research, Redmond, WA, and GP thanks ENS Lyon for their hospitality.
+Part of this work was done while all authors were at Microsoft Research, Redmond, WA, or GP was visiting CG at ENS Lyon.
 CG was partially supported by the ANR grant MAC2 10-BLAN-0123.
-GP was supported by an NSERC Discovery Grant at the University of Toronto, an EU Marie Curie International Incoming Fellowship at the Technical University of Budapest, and partially supported by the Hungarian National Science Fund OTKA grant K109684, and by the MTA R\'enyi ``Lend\"ulet'' Limits of Discrete Structures Research Group.
+GP was supported by an NSERC Discovery Grant at the University of Toronto, an EU Marie Curie International Incoming Fellowship at the Technical University of Budapest, and partially supported by the Hungarian National Research, Development and Innovation Office, NKFIH grant K109684, and by the MTA R\'enyi Institute ``Lend\"ulet'' Limits of Structures Research Group.